 She has led numerous travel abroad courses and taught internationally in places such as Dublin, Ireland; Les Cayes, Haiti; Santiago de Compostela, Spain and the Galapagos Islands, Ecuador.
 She has been faculty on the Marist/Lorenzo d’ Medici campus in Florence, Italy where she taught the first year seminar, Florence by Foot, Tuscany by Train and in fall 2016 will teach All Roads (Don’t) Lead to Rome: A Study on Pilgrimage.

-Graham is the author of the poetry collection, Hough & Helix & Where & Here & You, You, You (No Tell Books, 2011), the chapbook, Calendar Girls (above/ground, 2006) and the forthcoming chapbook, This End of the World: Notes to Robert Kroetsch (Apt.
+Graham is the author of the forthcoming poetry collection, From the Hotel Vernon (Salmon Poetry, 2019), Hough & Helix & Where & Here & You, You, You (No Tell Books, 2011), the chapbook, Calendar Girls (above/ground, 2006) and the forthcoming chapbook, This End of the World: Notes to Robert Kroetsch (Apt.
 9 Press, 2016).
 Since 2013 she has been the curator of “Boo’s Hollow,” a monthly series that focuses on poetry and place in the online journal, Atticus Review.

 Her poems, reviews, essays and translations have appeared in numerous journals and anthologies that include Milk, Notre Dame Review, The Southern Humanities Review, Toad Suck Review, Sentence, American Letters & Commentary, Fifth Wednesday, Connotations Press, Capilano Review, In|Filtration: An Anthology of Innovative Hudson Valley Poetics and The Southern Poetry Anthology VI: Tennessee.